Graylog2/documentation/pages/configuring_webif.rst

 Overview
 ========

 The Graylog web interface was rewritten in JavaScript for 2.0 to be a client-side single-page browser application.
-This means its code is running solely in your browser, fetching all data via HTTP from the REST API of your Graylog server.
+This means its code is running solely in your browser, fetching all data via HTTP(S) from the REST API of your Graylog server.
 Therefore there is a second HTTP listener which is serving the assets for the web interface (all JavaScript, fonts, images, CSS files) to the clients.

 **Both the web interface port (defaulting to 9000) and the REST API port (defaulting to 12900) must be accessible by everyone using the web interface.**